 How to turn off Focus status alerts (or turn them on)

 When Apple launched iOS 15, it transformed and expanded its “do not disturb” mode into Focus, which offers more options for getting people to leave you alone.
 One of these is the ability to share your Focus status, and it’s on by default.
-To change that, go to the Settings app, tap Focus, and open any of the Focuses listed there.
-Under the Options heading, touch Focus Status and toggle off the switch next to Share Focus Status.
-You’ll need to do this for every Focus you use.
+To change that, go to the Settings app, tap Focus, and touch Focus Status.
+Turn off the toggle switch next to Share Focus Status to stop showing people you have you’ve silenced your notifications.
+Below this general kill switch, you can turn Focus status alerts on or off for specific Focuses—use these if there are times when you want people to know your notifications are off.

 Now, leaving Focus status alerts on won’t share too much information—it just lets some apps show people who message you that you don’t want to be disturbed.
 It will never tell them which Focus you’re using, so if you really like to use the bathroom in peace, it won’t blab that “John has silenced notifications for Poop Time.”
 Thank goodness, that’d be embarrassing.